اسپاناخ

 Spinach is a word that records the agricultural exchange between civilizations more clearly than almost any other English food term.
 The path from aspanakh to isfanakh to espinaca to spinach maps the movement of knowledge from the Persian plateau to the Arab caliphates to Moorish Spain to the courts of medieval France and England.
 Each language in the chain trimmed the word slightly, as if each culture wanted to make the foreign syllables fit more comfortably in its mouth.
 The four syllables of aspanakh became the three of espinaca and the two of spinach — a phonological compression that mirrors the cultural compression by which a distinctly Persian food became, over centuries, simply part of the European diet, its origins forgotten.

 The Popeye effect is a fascinating case study in how popular culture can overwrite etymology.
 For most English speakers, spinach evokes not Persia or the Silk Road but a cartoon sailor and a can of green mush.
-The decimal-point error that inflated spinach's iron content became, through the amplifier of American mass media, more culturally powerful than a thousand years of actual culinary history.
+The centuries-old folk belief in spinach's exceptional nutritive power became, through the amplifier of American mass media, more culturally resonant than a thousand years of actual culinary history.
 The word aspanakh, which once named a specific plant in a specific Persian garden, now names a cultural icon whose meaning is 'strength through nutrition' — a meaning that neither the Persian farmer nor the Arab agronomist nor the Spanish cook would recognize.
-Words carry their histories, but they also carry the accidents that befell them along the way.
+Words carry their histories, but they also carry the myths that accumulate around them along the way.

 Explore more words